MKT-Analytics/crime-rate-and-Airbnb/README.md

 Related article: “Is There a Link Between Airbnb and Neighborhood Crime Rates?”
 The Crime Report, 2021, p.
 1

 ## About
 This projet was done for the course 'Data Preparation and Workflow Management' at Tilburg University on the datasets of ´Inside Airbnb´.
+Team 99 was involved.